MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/remote-move-migration-not-finalize.md

      Set-MailboxDatabase <target mailbox database GUID> -DataMoveReplicationConstraint None
      ```

-- For offboarding, if the target mailbox isn't in a DAG:
+- For offboarding, if the target mailbox is _not_ in a DAG, use the following method:

   - Set the **DataMoveReplicationConstraint** to **None** by running the following command in the on-premises EMS: